 The power to get unstuck isn’t in a cup

 Do you sometimes feel powerless and that there isn’t a way to get unstuck from your current trajectory?
 We’ve been there.
-Here are a few super-simple tips and one crazy amazing tool to pull that wedgy of life out!
+Here are a few super-simple tips to pull that wedgy of life out!

 Get unstuck like an ancient great

 Neither Socrates nor Plato nor any of their contemporaries past, present or future had a more profound puzzle to ponder than if it’s too late for coffee or too early for wine.
 If you’re stuck in the binary vortex of caffeine and tannins, you’re in a rut and it’s time to get unstuck.

 When I go out for dinner, some chic people I know get coffee instead of dessert.
 I wonder if they have trouble sleeping that night or if they have plans for afterward to which I’m not invited.
 If it’s the latter, I hope they suffer the former.

 Then there’s wine.
 In summer, I like crisp, minerally vino verdes.
 The cooler it gets, the more I want light rosés then medium body pinots then thick zinfandels . . . though thickness doesn’t matter (I’m told).